Clinical resource for qualified practitioners. For client-facing information, visit our client page or TraumaDirectory.org.

 You know how to move the work forward

-Four weeks of live clinical training in the Dissociative Intensive.
+Four weeks of live clinical training taking you from recognition to active clinical work.
 You leave with a structured framework, practical tools, and confidence with the cases that previously stalled.

 3